NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 ## _HBCK2_ Overview
 _HBCK2_ is currently a simple tool that does one thing at a time only.

-In hbase-2.x, the Master is the final arbiter of all state, so a general principal for most _HBCK2_ commands is that it asks the Master to effect all repair.
+In hbase-2.x, the Master is the final arbiter of all state, so a general principle for most _HBCK2_ commands is that it asks the Master to effect all repair.
 This means a Master must be up before you can run _HBCK2_ commands.